jasonhemann/20FA-2800/syllabus.md

   follow the guidance from the university telehealth team to isolate and get appropriate healthcare if needed.

-* "Staying safe is a responsibility that we all must take seriously.
+* Staying safe is a responsibility that we all must take seriously.
   Keep in mind the “Protect the Pack” theme.
 Remember that our individual actions will help everyone stay safe this fall."